 When we agree to be treated with medication or a medical device, we trust that it has been thoroughly tested for safety and performance.
 We also trust that this treatment will not cause us harm or endanger our lives.
 Unfortunately, there are occasions when this trust is violated.
 Many medical devices and medications approved by the U.S. Food and Drug Administration (FDA) and put on the market have had to be recalled soon afterward when serious side effects and other health dangers were realized.

 But in many cases, the FDA and manufacturers of faulty drugs and devices will not issue a recall, insisting that these products are safe thought evidence points to the contrary.
 If you have been injured or lost a loved one due to defective medication or a medical device, you and your family may be eligible for significant compensation.
-To find out more about your legal rights and options, call the New York offices of Wingate, Russotti, Shapiro & Halperin, LLP, for a free case evaluation at (212) 986-7353.
+To find out more about your legal rights and options, call the New York offices of Wingate, Russotti, Shapiro, Moses & Halperin, LLP, for a free case evaluation at (212) 986-7353.

 Many Americans suffer from deep vein thrombosis, blood clots that form in the legs, arms, or pelvis.
 The danger with deep vein thrombosis is that a blood clot can sometimes become dislodged and travel to the lungs, blocking off blood flow to that essential organ.
 This condition is called a pulmonary embolism and it is potentially fatal.
 For many years, anticoagulants, or blood thinners, were used to treat patients who were at risk for developing blood clots.
 However, many patients suffer severe side effects when taking blood thinners, such as excessive menstrual bleeding, severe headaches or stomachaches, and dizziness or weakness.